 Compare the health of the releases of your application.

-The releases dashboard is used to compare the health of releases of your application using the crash rate and information about errors in each release.
-The releases dashboard is available on the Pro plan.
+The releases dashboard is used to compare the health of releases of your application using the stability score and information about errors in each release.
+The stability score is available on the Standard plan.

 Releases are automatically created from errors and sessions that are reported by your application.
 For example if an error is reported from version

 production release stage, a release will be created for that version in Bugsnag.

 Releases can be enriched with source control information and more by using a build tool integration.

 The stability score shows you the percentage of user sessions in a release that were crash-free.
 The color indicates how this stability score compares to the targets you’ve set for your project.